Pass-through with Price Dispersion: Transaction-Weighted Pass-Through

-The key insight is that transaction volume is proportional to $1/(p-c)$, independent of the demand function $x(\cdot)$.
-Intuitively, the equilibrium indifference condition ensures that all prices yield the same profit, so firms selling at lower prices (with lower margins) must compensate with proportionally higher volume.
-This invariance property greatly simplifies the analysis of transaction-weighted pass-through.
+A key simplification comes from the equilibrium indifference condition: the mass of transactions at price $p$ satisfies $T_i(p;c) = \pi_i(c)/(p-c)$, so transaction volume is proportional to $1/(p-c)$, independent of the demand function $x(\cdot)$.
+Firms selling at lower prices must compensate with proportionally higher volume to maintain the same profit.
+Define the \emph{harmonic integral} $B_i(c) \equiv \int (p-c)^{-1} dF_i(p;c)$, in which case the mean transaction-weighted price is then $\bar{p}_i^{\trans}(c) = c + 1/B_i(c)$.